NTIG-Uppsala/TE4-VALE-Biluthyrning/README.md

 ---

+### Compiling

+To compile simply run the [hbs-compile.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/scripts/hbs-compile.js) file.
+Most information can be found in the locations and locales files situated in [the locations folder](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/locations/) and [the locales folder](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/locales/).

+---

 ### Changing Open Opening Hours

-To change the opening hours that appear on the site, you have to change it manually at three places.
-There are two tables in the [index.html](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/index.html) file and one object in the [openHours.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/js/openHours.js) file that have to be changed.
+To change the opening hours that appear on the site, you have to change the object in the [openHours.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/js/openHours.js) file.

 To change closed days change the text content of a table in the [index.html](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/index.html) file and change the closedDates object in the [openHours.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/js/openHours.js) file.